NillionNetwork/nillion-docs/docs/limitations.md

 - The devnet that is spun up will be limited by the hardware it is running on.
 Keep an eye on the CPU usage when running large computations.
 - Pre-processing elements are generated from scratch each time a local devnet is spun up.
 This means you may need to wait a little time (10-15 seconds) before the network is able to store and compute.
 For reference, currently 8192 alphas & 8192 lambdas are generated when you spin up a new local devnet.
 - Anything you store (programs, secrets etc) in one instance of `nillion-devnet` will not be shared with another devnet you spin up, meaning you will have to restore any stored programs or secrets in the new devnet.
+- The devnet does not currently support transport targets other than localhost.

 ### One node key per client